moj-analytical-services/rpackage_training/README.md

 You have written (in this case been given) some code but how do you know that it is actually doing what you intended?
 You might use `devtools::load_all()` to load your package and then try the functions to see if they give the expected output.
-This works but you will need to recreate and inputs and repeat the process if any changes are made to your code base or if there are changes in your dependencies and testing your code quickly becomes a time consuming process.
+This works but every time you need to test your functions (e.g. if any changes are made to your code base or if there are changes in your dependencies) you will need to re-create the inputs to the function and re-write the code.
+This quickly makes testing a very time consuming process.

 We can instead formalize this testing process (and automate the running of it) using the [{testthat}
 R package](https://testthat.r-lib.org/index.html).
 When we run the function `usethis::use_testthat()`